 Royer lab in the news:

-Dr. Royer is leading the one of IU's Grand Challenge proposals, on Shaping Our Future: Knowledge, Science, and Governance for Sustainable Water Resources.
+Dr. Royer led the one of IU's Grand Challenge proposals, on Shaping Our Future: Knowledge, Science, and Governance for Sustainable Water Resources.

 IU's involvement in water quality research was recognized by the White House.